 COVID-19 3D PrintinG

-Our primary focus is now face shields, ahead of an anticipated shortage in the coming weeks in Maine.
-They are FREE, Local Pickup in Richmond, Maine.
-The design we are working with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:
+The design we worked with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:

 It is known as the 3DVerkstan Shield; these were being printed all around the world. (see picture above... or left when viewed on larger screens).
 These are one-size-fits-most, from children ~8yrs up through adults with large heads.

-Ear Savers are used by people required to wear surgical masks for long periods to reduce chafing on the ears.
-The design we are printing was found on the National Institute of Health 3D Printing Exchange and has been recommended for clinical use.
-We are making three sizes, 5", 6", & 7" straps.
-They are FREE, Local Pickup in Richmond, Maine.
-Use the link below to put in your request, please double check your contact information as you enter it.
+Ear Savers are used by people required to wear surgical masks for long periods, to reduce chafing on the ears.
+The design we printed was distributed on the National Institute of Health 3D Printing Exchange and has been recommended for clinical use.
+We made three sizes: 5", 6", & 7" straps.

 Link to original sources:

-Disclaimer: We are not affiliated with the NIH or the creators of this design and are not medical doctors.
+Disclaimer: We are not affiliated with the NIH or the creators of these designs, and are not medical doctors.
 These have been shared for community creation and use at your own risk.

 Help by Printing